open-nudge/loadfig/SECURITY-SELF-ASSESSMENT.md

 ## Overview

 One-liner Python pyproject config loader.
-Lightweight, simple, and VCS-aware with root auto-discovery.
+Lightweight, and VCS-aware with root auto-discovery.

 ### Background

-TBD
+Lightweight library loading settings from `pyproject.toml` or `.<tool_name>.toml`.
+No dependencies, but supports finding the root of the project as defined by VCS like Git, Mercurial, or Bazaar.

 ### Actors